E-novine: Positive

+NegativeE-novine faced numerous instances of criticism from right-wing and nationalist circles, most notably far-right nationalist outlet Nova srpska politička misao.

 Critics assume that repudiations of objectivity and 'giving the other side of an argument' show how E-novine's editorial office understands the freedom of the press: “there’s no freedom for the enemy of freedom.”
 They state that e-novine uses “appealing humor as a political resource against those who are not like-minded", namely nationalists, as a rule.
 E-novine is further criticized for allegedly not allowing the hate language from right-wing while allowing the equivalent from the left-wing.

 Slobodan Antonić of Nova srpska politička misao summarized E-novine in June 2009 as "the Other Serbia's tabloid whose online pieces have one purpose and one purpose only — to stimulate its readers' salivary glands to the point where they can, by repeatedly spitting out their contempt all over the comments section, advance the narrative of Serbia being an evil and fascist country".
 He then pointed out E-novine's 21 June 2009 piece headlined "Čik progovori mađarski u Srbiji" — about two men who allege to have been approached and assaulted in a Novi Sad city transit bus by a random passenger, allegedly just for having spoken Hungarian during the ride — while specifically focusing on the piece's comment section featuring published reader reaction such as: "You don't fight Serbs with words, you fight them with weapons.
 Shoot first, ask questions later.
 There will be no peace as long as there's a single Serb walking the Balkans and the world.
 My deepest sympathies for the brave Hungarian lads, but they've got no one to blame but themselves.
 From 1992 onward they should have refused the mandatory military service in the Chetnik army; by now they could have had a real guerrilla army that could have been attacking police stations, blowing up bridges, and preparing the liberation of Vojvodina from Serb occupation".
 All comments as well as the original piece were taken down by E-novine after Antonić's criticism.

 Strahinja Bogdanović accused E-novine in June 2009 of “vulgarity” and “profane insults”, stating they are in the service of the Liberal Democratic Party (LDP), which is usually spared their criticism.
 On the other hand, LDP member Nenad Prokić made veiled accusations that internet portals E-novine and Pescanik caused the party to perform poorly at the local elections in the Belgrade municipality of Voždovac.